 An (invariant) integral uniform subgroup on the pseudo $H$-type Lie group $\mathbb{N}_{r,s}(V)=\{(v,z)\mid v\in V^{r,s}, z\in\mathbb{R}^{r,s}\}$ is given by the coordinates

 \end{definition}

-The main goal of the present work is the classification of invariant integral structures on pseudo $H$-type Lie algebras that give rise to classification of integral uniform subgroups on the corresponding pseudo $H$-type Lie groups.
-Note that invariant integral structures is a subclass of integral (not necessary invariant and/or orthonormal) structures on pseudo $H$-type Lie algebras.
-In the present work we make a first step and classify only {\it invariant integral structures.} Classification of general integral structures and more general rational structures is postponed for the future works.
-In the article~\cite{MR837583} the authors made a classification of rational uniform subgroups on the Heisenberg groups, where the starting point was a {\it unique} invariant integral basis of the Heisenberg algebra.
-Thus, in an essence, we make a first step towards the full classification of rational structures on two step nilpotent Lie algebras related to Clifford algebras.
+The main goal of the present work is the classification of invariant integral structures on pseudo $H$-type Lie algebras, which leads to a classification of integral uniform subgroups of the corresponding pseudo $H$-type Lie groups.
+Note that invariant integral structures form a subclass of integral structures (not necessarily invariant and/or orthonormal) on pseudo $H$-type Lie algebras.
+In the present work, we take a first step and classify only the invariant orthonormal integral structures.
+The classification of general integral structures and, more broadly, rational structures is postponed to future work.
+We illustrate our approach for the first two periods in the Atiyah–Bott periodicity, corresponding to the range of dimensions $r+s\leq 16$.
+In the articles~\cite{MR837583, MR487050}, the authors classified the rational uniform subgroups of the Heisenberg groups, where the starting point was a unique invariant integral basis of the Heisenberg algebra.
+Thus, in essence, we take a first step toward a full classification of rational structures on two-step nilpotent Lie algebras related to Clifford algebras.